dzcpy/sprout-test/README.md

 ### Key challenges and highlights

 - Production quality code
-- Use best practices whenever is possible, detailed oriented
+- Uses best practices whenever is possible, detail oriented
 - Faster build time and smaller bundle size by using `vite` and `rollup`.
 Is it a pun? :)
 - Pixel perfect style as per Figma design (at least trying to be)
 - The content panel is written in an `iframe`, to avoid CSS pollution from both sides